-We further evaluated the costs $J$ associated with the actual trajectories given by the RD-CCM controller under different learning qualities.
-The results are shown in \cref{fig:cost_diff_learning}.
-As expected, the {\it good} model helped plan better trajectories, which led to reduced costs for all the three tasks.
-It is not a surprise that the {\it poor} and {\it moderate} models led to temporal increase of the costs for some tasks.
-In practice, we may never use the poorly learned model, due to lack of a sufficient exploration of the state space, directly for planning trajectories.
-The proposed control approach ensures that in case one really does so, the planned trajectories can still be well tracked.
+\cref{fig:cost_diff_learning} shows the costs $J$ associated with the actual trajectories achieved by DE-CCM under different learning qualities.
+As expected, the {\it good} model helped plan better trajectories, leading to reduced costs for all three tasks.
+It is not a surprise that the {\it poor} and {\it moderate} models led to a temporal increase in the costs for some tasks.
+In practice, we may not use the poorly learned model directly for planning trajectories.
+DE-CCM ensures that in case one really does so, the planned trajectories can still be tracked well.